The drinker. The family. The friend. The doctor. The boss. Anyone trying to work out what to do.

 That is the bot.
 My voice, my bias, my standards.
 It asks the questions a friend who has been there asks.
 It holds context across months.
 It tells you the truth when you ask it for the truth.
 It stays available through every quarter of the first year, and every year after.

 One‑time fee.
 Paid once, used for as long as you need it.
 No subscription.
 No upsell.
 No chasing.
+Continued private access to one person who has been there.

 If you have already discharged from rehab, or you are working through a relapse, the same James is also at discharge.guide and relapse.guide — written for those moments specifically.
-Same person, three doors, twenty-nine pounds once.
+Same person, three doors, fifty pounds once.

 What sobriety actually looks like